 That’s where ROAS steps in — not just as a formula, but as a filter.
 It cuts through vanity metrics and focuses your attention on the only thing that matters: return.

-ROAS (Return on Ad Spend) tells you how much revenue you’re making for every dollar (or euro, or hryvnia) spent on advertising.
+ROAS (Return on Ad Spend) tells you how much revenue you’re making for every dollar (or euro, or pound sterling) spent on advertising.
 It’s the cleanest way to measure whether your ad campaigns are just active — or actually profitable.

 What Is ROAS?